 The Valley's Family Stand, built in 2001, is located in the north-east quadrant of the stadium and affords a great view of the pitch.
 The Family Stand is populated with Addicks young and old and also receives regular visits from mascots Sir Valiant and Robyn, who are always happy to pose for photos!

 There are food kiosks located around the ground and in the Family Stand there is one positioned at the top of the stand as you come in.
 Here you can purchase hot and cold food and drinks, and sweets!
 Alternatively, upon entrance to the Family Stand, head down the stairs immediately in front of you and to your right to use the North Stand Lower concourse.
-Refreshments can be purchased from The Valley using cash only.
+Refreshments can be purchased from The Valley using cash or electronic payment.

 Nearest toilets to Family Stand